concinim/wh-acd/annotator_concept_detection.md

 `The patient broke his leg and hip when he fell outside his home.`

-There are two different injuries expressed in this text that we want to capture.
-Neither one will have a dictionary entry that covers the way the concept is expressed - broken leg and broken hip.
+There are two different injuries expressed in this text that we want to capture - broken leg and broken hip.
+Neither one will have a dictionary entry that covers the way the concept is expressed.
 The _expanded_ option tells concept detection to try to find concepts that do not strictly match a known surface form but are present in the text.
 In this example, concept detection would return the following concepts with _expanded_ set **true**.

 ```
 {